quentin-leboutet/openevolve/README.md

 ### **🚀 Ready to evolve your code?**

-**Made with ❤️ by the OpenEvolve community**
+**Maintained by the OpenEvolve community**

-*Star ⭐ this repository if OpenEvolve helps you discover breakthrough algorithms!*
+*If OpenEvolve helps you discover breakthrough algorithms, please consider starring this repository.*

 </div>